jojozhuang/jojozhuang.github.io/_popular/data-structure/data-structure-red-black-tree.md

 mathjax: true
 ---

-> Introduce the definition, implementation and usage of red black tree.
+> Introduce red black tree and its properties.

 ## 1. Problems with Binary Search Tree
 For Binary Search Tree, although the average time complexity for the search, insertion and deletion are all $O(\log{}n)$, where **n** is the number of nodes in the tree, the time complexity becomes to $O(n)$ in worst case - BST is not balanced.